phwegner/SockJS-Impl/README.md

 # Prerequisite

 You need to have nodejs >=12 installed and added to your PATH.
+Moreover you need to install all packages from package.json.
 Than you can run the application.

 ```